 Expert Roundtable Supplement

-Funding for this activity has been provided by an educational grant from Bristol-Myers Squibb.
+Funding for this expert roundtable supplement has been provided by an educational grant from Eli Lilly and Company.

 This activity has been planned and implemented in accordance with the Essentials and Standards of the Accreditation Council for Continuing Medical Education (ACCME) through the joint sponsorship of the Mount Sinai School of Medicine and MBL Communications, Inc. The Mount Sinai School of Medicine is accredited by the ACCME to provide continuing medical education for physicians.